Home » Blog » Easy Slow Cooker Pork Loin

 Equipment

-For your leftovers, you can store in a freezer bag for up to 3 months or in the fridge for up to 3 days.
+• Leftovers can be stored in an airtight container in the refrigerator for up to 3-4 days or frozen for longer storage.
 I love to dice up leftover pork loin and use it in stir-frys.
-Swap the ham in this recipe for pork and you’ll have a treat.
+Swap the ham in this Teriyaki stir-fry recipe for pork and you’ll have a tasty treat!

 What’s the difference between Pork Loin and Tenderloin?
 Both cuts are very lean and run along the back of the pig.
 Loin is larger in diameter and usually comes with a thin layer of fat.
 The tenderloin is much smaller and is more tender.
 It is best for the tenderloin to be cooked on high heat very quickly.